Ladyjess/hair-salon/README.md

 This app is written in Ruby.

 Gems I used were Sinatra, Sinatra-contrib, and Pg.
 You can ignore Pry and Rack.
 I use the older version of Rack to get to Sinatra's debugging page in browser.
-This does not work for the newest version.
+This browser debug page does not work for the newest version of rack.
+In general, you would check your terminal.

-If you want to use old Rack, you have to run 'bundle exec ruby app.rb' in terminal once. and from then forward you can run 'ruby app.rb'
+If you want to use old Rack, you have to run 'bundle exec ruby app.rb' in terminal once.
+From then forward you can run 'ruby app.rb'